lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 We currently provide a Selenium Driver component by default, as well as a Playwright Driver option.

+!!! tip "Avoiding issues around logins"
+    You may experience difficulties using LaVague for logins due to bot protections.

+    Here are a couple of tips to avoid these issues when using LaVague:

+    ### Manual login

+    By creating a driver in non-headless mode, with the option `headless=False`, you can manually log into the website in your driver's browser window after launching it with the `agent.get(URL)` command.

+    You can enforce a delay before your program runs the next command by using `time.sleep()` with the `time` package.

+    Then you can continue using the session, now logged into your site, with the `agent.run(OBJECTIVE)` commands.

-#### 🍪 Plugging in an existing browser session
+    ### 🍪 Plugging in an existing browser session

-You can leverage your cookies of your usual browser session, for example, to avoid bot protections around log-ins for sites you are already logged in to on your browser session, by adding a path to your Chrome profile directory as an argument to `user_data_dir` when initializing your browser.
+    Alternatively, you can use LaVague with your usual browser session to leverage your session's remembered logins.
+To do this, you need to add the path to your Chrome profile directory as an argument to `user_data_dir` when initializing your browser.

     If not supplied, Chrome starts a fresh session.

-#### Headless vs non-headless mode

-In the code example above, we set`headless` mode to `False`.
-This means the driver will open a browser on your machine where you can watch in real-time the actions the driver is performing.

-By default, this option is set to `True`, which consumes less resources and can be useful when running LaVague in an environment where you don't have access to the browser and can be combined with passing the `agent.run()` method a `display=True` argument to have screenshots regular displayed so you can still track the browser's progression.

 For more information on the Driver component see our [Driver module guide](../learn/browser-drivers.md)